Thank You Lexington KY For Hosting The KVHOF Events

 served as Legislative Aide to Council member Susan Lamb and is currently Community Outreach Liaison in the office of Mayor Linda Gorton.
 He is the city government's point person for veterans affairs, school outreach, neighborhood associations and manages the mayor's social media and assists the Director of Communications with writing speeches, organizing media interviews and other public relations work.

-Jenean Hampton was Kentucky's 57th Lieutenant Governor(2015-2019), the first African American to hold statewide office in Kentucky history.
+Jenean Hampton is on the Board of Directors.
+She was Kentucky's 57th Lieutenant Governor(2015-2019), the first African American to hold statewide office in Kentucky history.
 Pre-election, Jenean served in the U.S. Air Force seven years as a computer systems officer, deploying to Saudi Arabia

 KVHOF Board of Directors